On Eigenvalue Problems Related to the Laplacian in a Class of Doubly Connected Domains: Neumann eigenvalue problem

-We start with the study of the first eigenfunction of the eigenvalue problem\eqref{eqn:neumann} on an annulus $\Omega_{0} \subseteq M$, where $M = \mathbb{M}$ or $\mathbb{R}^n$.
-Then we find test functions for a geodesically symmetric doubly connected domain $\Omega$ and obtain the upper bound for the first non-zero eigenvalue of Neumann problem on $\Omega$.
+We start with the study of first non-constant eigenfunction of eigenvalue problem \eqref{eqn:neumann} on an annulus $\Omega_{0} \subset M$, where $M = \mathbb{M}$ or $\mathbb{R}^m$.
+Then we find test functions for a geodesically symmetric doubly connected domain $\Omega \subset M$, and obtain an upper bound for the first non-zero eigenvalue of Neumann problem on $\Omega$.

 Let $p \in M$.
 If $\gamma(r) $ is a unit speed geodesic starting at $p$, then the Riemannian volume density at $\gamma (r)$ is

 and the first eigenvalue $\lambda_{1}(S(r))$ of the geodesic sphere $S(p,r)$ is